Do you like quinoa?

 This quinoa pilaf is prepared in much the same way as rice pilaf.

 First we sauté onions, bell pepper, garlic, and the uncooked quinoa, then we add water, bring to a simmer, cover and let cook until the quinoa absorbs all of the liquid.

 If you want, you can use stock instead of some or all of the water called for in the recipe.
 Personally I prefer it made with water because the quinoa itself has a wonderful nutty flavor which using stock can mask.

 Do you have a favorite quinoa recipe?
-If so, I would love to hear about it.
+If so, please let us know in the comments.
+We would love to hear about it.

-Once you've cooked the quinoa as instructed, feel free to improvise a bit on the add-ins.
+Once you've cooked the quinoa as instructed, feel free to improvise a bit on the add-ins in the last step.
 I chose mint, basil, chives, and cucumber for this recipe, but you could just as easily go with parsley, green onions, chopped fresh red bell pepper.

 * Best way to chop basil or mint is to chiffonade it by rolling up the leaves like a cigar and slicing crosswise from the end.